ViliusDevX/Cybersecurity-Python-Projects/README.md

 ## 🚀 Let's Connect

-I'm an aspiring junior penetration tester and cybersecurity student, passionate about hands-on learning and tool development.
+I'm an aspiring junior SOC analyst and cybersecurity student, passionate about hands-on learning and tool development.
 If you have suggestions, questions, or collaboration ideas, feel free to open an issue or reach out 🤙